TheEndIsNear/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Matt's Coding Blog

-I'm glad you are here.
-I plan to talk about ...
+I am just getting started with using github pages.
+In the future, I plan to create posts about my journey using Nerves and Elixir.